Speeding Up R Shiny – The Definitive Guide

 Reactive framework that Shiny implements, although easy to use, may prove tricky as it’s easy to get entangled in reactive dependencies.
 Pay special attention to ensure that reactive expressions get invalidated exactly when you want them to.
 Including too many dependencies may result in a reactive being invalidated multiple times, effectively slowing down the application.
 Reactlog may prove effective when it comes to spotting undesired behavior.

 When evaluating why the app is slow, see whether all its components are actually necessary.
 Is it possible some routine that the app does could be done once before and not on every startup?
-Or maybe you use some external service that takes some time to fire-up, but could be substituted with a lighter alternative?
+Or maybe you use some external service that takes some time to fire-up, up but could be substituted with a lighter alternative?

 Observe the console